manishalankala/terraform/Model8/terrafrom/Expressroute.md

+Steps :

-go to express route circuit to get the servicekey
+go to express route circuit to get the ~servicekey~

 copy the service and send to service provider for provisioning.